19th February 2018

 When considering quotations for the cost of conveyancing, it can be like comparing apples with pears.
-There are, however, some important things to look out for, as Kerry Dundas, director and residential property lawyer at Myers & Co Solicitors in Stoke on Trent, Staffordshire explains.
+There are, however, some important things to look out for, as our residential property lawyers at Myers & Co Solicitors in Stoke on Trent, Staffordshire explain.

 With advances in technology, there are now a number of different ways in which conveyancing services can be provided, including online and via telephone-based operators who may be located along way from the property you are buying or selling.
 Think carefully about the type of service you want and whether you are happy being dealt with remotely or would prefer a more personal, face-to-face experience.

 You also need to think about the frequency with which you want to be kept up-to-date.
 Some low-cost conveyancing services work on the basis that communication is kept to a minimum.
 If this is not what you want, then it pays to shop around.

 A good conveyancer will always keep you in the loop about progress and be on hand to answer any questions, which makes the process much less stressful.